 Dan graduated in 1978 from the University of Idaho with a bachelor’s degree in business management.

-Bob Lokken is a serial entrepreneur and technologist.
-He has spent a career in the world of data and analytics, and is passionate about advances in healthcare and education.
+Bob has spent a career in the world of data and analytics, and is passionate about advances in healthcare and education.
 He serves on the boards of several organizations in healthcare, education and technology development.
-He is a member of St. Luke’s Health System Board of Directors, currently serving as chair of the Governance Committee.
-He also serves as chairman of Idaho Business for Education, a non-profit, cross-industry group of executives committed to the evolution and improvement of public education.
+He is a member of St. Luke’s Health System Board of Directors, and he also serves as chairman of Idaho Business for Education, a non-profit, cross-industry group of executives committed to the evolution and improvement of public education.

 Bob founded and served as CEO of WhiteCloud Analytics, a company focused on evolving the use of analytics to further healthcare performance management.
-In 2017, WhiteCloud was acquired by Relias, the healthcare education division of Bertelsmann SE where Bob continues to work on improving healthcare outcomes.
+In 2017, WhiteCloud was acquired by Relias, the healthcare education division of Bertelsmann SE.
+Bob has since retired from WhiteCloud.

 Prior to founding WhiteCloud, Bob was a founder and the CEO of ProClarity Corp., winner of over 40 industry awards for analytic and performance management technologies.
 He authored several of the key patents behind the company’s market-leading technology, and led the company from its founding until May 2006, when ProClarity was acquired by Microsoft Corporation.
 After acquisition, Bob joined Microsoft and led the Business Intelligence Product Management Group, driving the development of product and commercial strategies for the Microsoft BI products.